rleber/bun/doc/file_format/file_format.md

     - Bits 8-14: The length of the line, in characters, including the final LF
     - Bits 9-35: The first 3 characters of the line, encoded as described above
   - Subsequent words contain the successive characters for the remainder of the line
+- Frozen files don't seem to pay attention to the file size data in word 0 of the file
+- They also don't appear to use the end of file marker

 For additional clues, see doc/file_format/decode_help.txt, the source file lib/defroster.rb or run "gecos dump" or "gecos freezer dump".